kyomangold/ETH-MachineLearning/README.md

 - Bayes' classifiers (Naive Bayes, Gaussian Bayes; MLE)
 - Bayesian approaches to unsupervised learning (Gaussian mixtures, EM)

 The repository contains a folder with the code to the compulsory capstone projects, where all of the theoretical knowledge of the lecture had to be applied.
+The code of all projects passed both the public and private performance baseline and resulted in the maximum grade of 6.0/6.0.